What is an AI Memory Drive? Understanding Persistent Storage for AI Agents

 • Past interactions: Remembering previous conversations, user preferences, and feedback.

-• Learned knowledge: Storing facts and insights acquired during tasks.
+• Learned knowledge: Storing facts and insights acquired during tasks, contributing to AI knowledge storage.

 • Skill development: Retaining the steps and outcomes of learned procedures.